 Results for the 2011 survey and the summary report prepared for the University Library Committee are available to download:

-The 2011 LibQUAL survey feedback has been discussed and analysed by the Library Management Team and Library Committee.
+The 2011 LibQUAL+ survey feedback was discussed and analysed by the Library Management Team and Library Committee.
+In preparation for LibQUAL+ 2013, an updated report is now available.

 For more information please contact: